Weeble: List of playsets

+The Weebles 1971–2011 Price Guide and Index lists and shows every Weeble model made over the preceding 40 years.
+There are 116 Weebles in total (83 regular; 21 peelable; 12 tumbling) including all egg-shaped sizes and variations made during 1971–1983.
+In 2011 Hasbro started making a new line of larger egg-shaped Weebles and had produced 42 new Weebles by July 2011.
+A wide range of accessories was available for the Weebles, including vehicles, buildings and furniture.
+Some sets had themes, such as the Weebles circus set.

 There are 44 Weebles sets that include at least one Weebles figure and a vehicle, or larger sets made between 1972 and 1982.

 A new line of Weebles was created in 2004 that were not egg-shaped but rather shaped like different animals.
 These were produced for a couple of years.